 The PAM system consists of hardware (i.e., hydrophones) and software.
-The "wet end" of the system consists of a towed hydrophone array that is connected to the vessel by a tow cable.
+The "wet end" of the system consists of a towed hydro-phone array that is connected to the vessel by a tow cable.
 The tow cable is 250 m long, and the hydrophones are fitted in the last 10 m of cable.
 A depth gauge is attached to the free end of the cable, and the cable is typically towed at depths <20 m.
 The array will be deployed from a winch located on the back deck.
 A deck cable will connect the tow cable to the electronics unit in the main computer lab where the acoustic station, signal conditioning, and processing system will be located.
 The acoustic signals received by the hydrophones are amplified, digitized, and then processed by the Pamguard software.
 The system can detect marine mammal vocalizations at frequencies up to 250 kHz.

+One acoustic PSO (in addition to the 4 visual PSOs) will be on board.
 The towed hydrophones will ideally be monitored 24 h per day while at the seismic survey area during airgun operations, and during most periods when the Langseth is underway while the airguns are not operating.
 However, PAM may not be possible if damage occurs to the array or back-up systems during operations.
 One PSO will monitor the acoustic detection system at any one time, by listening to the signals from two channels via headphones and/or speakers and watching the real-time spectrographic display for frequency ranges produced by cetaceans.
 The PSO monitoring the acoustical data will be on shift for 1-6 h at a time.
-All PSOs are expected to rotate through the PAM position, although the most experienced with acoustics will be on PAM duty more frequently.
+All PSOs are expected to rotate through the PAM position, although the acoustic PSO will be on PAM duty more frequently.